codyngpriest/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 4. Create a sentence
 This is a script that prints two arguments passed to it, in the following format: “ is ”

+5. An Integer
+This is a script that prints My number: <first argument converted in integer> if the first argument can be converted to an integer: